andreasabel/proposal-agda-tutorial/README.md

 FFI.

-In this tutorial we focus on practical programming using dependent types, so we avoid proving things whenever possible.
-Instead, we use indexed datatypes and dependent pattern matching to assign more informative types to the program.
+In this tutorial we focus on practical programming using dependent types, so we avoid writing separate proofs of programs whenever possible.
+Instead, we use indexed datatypes with strong invariants and dependent pattern matching to assign types to the program that guarantee the properties we care about.

 ### Topics